-Chicago Campus Lombard Campus

-Megan Horner Elena Flores

-1225 S. Halsted St. Chicago, IL 60607 106 Yorktown Center, Lombard, IL 60148

-meganh@chicago.paulmitchell.edu elenaf@lombard.paulmitchell.edu

-312-733-9285 (630) 691-1111

-The Title IX Coordinator is responsible for providing nondiscrimination education and training; coordinating the School's timely, thorough, and fair response, investigation and resolution of all conduct that is prohibited under this Policy; and monitoring the effectiveness of this Policy and related procedures to ensure an education and employment environment free from protected class discrimination, harassment, and retaliation.
+Megan Horner 1225 S. Halsted St. Chicago, IL 60607 meganh@chicago.paulmitchell.edu 312-733-9285 The Title IX Coordinator is responsible for providing nondiscrimination education and training; coordinating the School's timely, thorough, and fair response, investigation and resolution of all conduct that is prohibited under this Policy; and monitoring the effectiveness of this Policy and related procedures to ensure an education and employment environment free from protected class discrimination, harassment, and retaliation.